Scenes of rolling hills, winding rivers and wildlife galore can only mean one thing – Countryfile is on!

 The Countryfile cast has its changes from time to time and has seen presenting legends such as Michaela Strachan, Clare Balding and Ben Fogle host the programme.

-Thirty-eight-year-old Steve Brown has been a Countryfile presenter since 2017.
+Thirty-nine-year-old Steve Brown has been a Countryfile presenter since 2017.

 Who is Steve Brown?